abhi-hisync/fastapi-ai/README.md

 # 🔥 HISYNC AI - Image Classification API

-**Enterprise-grade AI Image Classification API** by **HISYNC Technologies** - Built with FastAPI and TensorFlow for advanced audit automation and business intelligence.
+**Enterprise-grade AI Image Classification API** by **Hire Synchronisation Pvt.
+Ltd.** - Built with FastAPI and TensorFlow for advanced audit automation and business intelligence.

 ---

-**© 2024 HISYNC Technologies.
-All rights reserved.**
+**© 2025 Hire Synchronisation Pvt.
+Ltd. All rights reserved.**
 **Contact**: support@hisync.in | **Website**: https://hisync.in

 ---

-## 🏢 About HISYNC Technologies
+## 🏢 About Hire Synchronisation Pvt.
+Ltd.

-**HISYNC** is a leading technology company specializing in AI-powered automation solutions for enterprises.
+**HISYNC** (Brand of Hire Synchronisation Pvt.
+Ltd.) is a leading technology company specializing in AI-powered automation solutions for enterprises.
 Our mission is to **synchronize business processes with cutting-edge AI innovation**.

 ### 🚀 Our Products:
 - **HISYNC AI** - Advanced Image Classification Engine